 The moderating team is in place to keep the group running smoothly and to ensure the rules and guidelines are followed.
-Moderators also take action when members do not comply with the guidelines.
+Moderators also take action when members do not comply with the guidelines and have the authority to remove any post which is deemed inappropriate for the page.
 Moderators cannot provide emotional support privately to individual members, including those who may be feeling suicidal or in crisis.
-The moderators act on behalf of Blurt and their decision is final.
+The moderators act on behalf of Blurt and their decision is final, any complaints regarding moderating decisions should be sent to email@example.com – we will not discuss complaints in group or via private messaging.
 Please be respectful to moderators too, they do a fabulous job of keeping this group running.

 If you are asked by a moderator to edit/remove a post, please do not take it personally.
-We ask nicely, explain why and have removed very few people from the group since it began in January 2015.
+We ask nicely, explain why and we very rarely remove a member, it’s not something we ever want to do.